SENIOR PORTRAITS - $500

 Q: Do you have a minimum print order requirement?

-A: No. There is no minimum print order requirement with Joe Jack Photography.
+A: There is $100 minimum print order requirement with Joe Jack Photography.

 Q: Is your logo on all of my prints when I get them?